 What you’ll be doing (like dancing, swimming, or running).

 What you’ll be wearing (such as a leotard, a swimsuit, or sweat pants).

 If you think you want to try tampons, start by using slender, smaller tampons.
+You may want to choose 1 in which the applicator is curved at the end.
+These may be easier to insert.
 You may want to be at home when you put in your first tampon.
 Pick a time when you aren’t in a hurry.
 Remember to relax.

 If you’re not leaking, it’s tempting to leave a tampon in all day.
 But this is not a good idea.
 It can cause health problems, some of them very serious.
 Be sure to remove the last tampon you use with each period!